dylan-sutton-chavez/edge-python-documentation/resources/lexical-reference.md

 ## Integration Tests

 Tests live in `lexer_test.rs` and load cases from `cases/lexer_cases.json`.
-Each case is a pair of `[source, expected_tokens]`, the lexer output is compared directly against the expected token list.
-A dedicated `test_fstring` test asserts that f-strings always produce the `FstringStart -> FstringMiddle -> FstringEnd` sequence in the correct order.
+Each case is a pair of `[source, expected_tokens]`, the lexer output is compared directly against the expected token list. `test_cases` verifies token kinds across all cases. `test_spans` asserts that each token carries the correct byte offsets: regular tokens point to their exact position in the source buffer.